BarleyPowered by Brewlytics.ai

 • You want one customer view across surfaces

-POS purchases, in-app ratings, website-widget conversations — all into one taste profile per customer.
+In-app ratings, website-widget conversations, claimed orders — all into one taste profile per customer.

 • You're tired of generic loyalty